Judson University Celebrates its

 THREE ANNIVERSARIES FROM ONE GREAT LEGACY

-In 2013, Judson University will celebrate its Golden Centennial Anniversary, commemorating fifty years since the college's relocation to Elgin in 1963.
-The school will also recognize its roots with the Northern Theological Seminary which was founded in 1913 as well as the school's affiliation with Adoniram Judson, the first American missionary abroad who traveled to Burma in 1813.
+This year Judson University is celebrating its Golden Centennial Anniversary, commemorating fifty years since the college's relocation to Elgin in 1963.
+Judson is also recognizing its roots with the Northern Theological Seminary which was founded in 1913 as well as the school's affiliation with Adoniram Judson, the first American missionary abroad who traveled to Burma in 1813.

 HISTORY OF JUDSON